Create ortho mapping products using the custom wizard

 The number of pairs used to generate 3D points.
 For a project that has dense overlaps and many stereo pairs, increasing this number means more computation time.
 The suggested value is 4.

-The parameters that affect the order of the stereo pair, in addition to Minimum Intersection Angle, Maximum Intersection Angle, and Minimum Area Overlap, can also include Maximum Omega / Phi Difference, Maximum GSD Difference, and Adjustment Quality Threshold.
+The parameters that affect the order of the stereo pair, in addition to Minimum Intersection Angle, Maximum Intersection Angle, and Minimum Area Overlap, can also include Maximum Omega/Phi Difference, Maximum GSD Difference, and Adjustment Quality Threshold.

 Adjustment Quality Threshold

-Specify the minimum adjustment quality that is acceptable.
+The minimum adjustment quality that is acceptable.
 The threshold value is compared to the adjustment quality value that is stored in the stereo model.
 Image pairs with an adjustment quality less than the specified threshold receive a score of 0 for this criteria and will descend in the ordered list.
 The values for the threshold ranges from 0 to 1.
 The suggested value is 0.2.

 References: